-Students who fail to comply with directions or requests of University officials, including, but not limited to, student volunteers and student employees, staff and faculty, Public Safety officers, or law enforcement officers and contract service vendors (e.g. Sodexo, Aramark and Follett) acting in performance of their duties, will be referred to conduct review.
-Further, students who fail to cooperate with University investigations or hearing processes (with the exception of complainants or respondents) or who willfully resist, delay, or obstruct University officials in the discharge or attempts to discharge the duty of their office or employment may also be referred to conduct.
-Failure to comply with a No Contact Order or terms of an interim suspension or interim measure may also be found to be a violation of this policy.
-Student organizations or student organization members who fail to comply with directives or policies of their national/international offices may also be held in violation of this policy.
+Failing to comply with directions or requests of University officials, including, but not limited to, student volunteers and student employees, staff and faculty, Public Safety officers, or law enforcement officers and contract service vendors (e.g. Sodexo, Aramark and Follett) acting in performance of their duties may be a violation of this Code.
+Failing to cooperate with University investigations or hearing processes under this Code or willfully resisting, delaying, or obstructing University officials in the discharge or attempts to discharge the duty of their office or employment may also be a separate violation of this Code1.
+Failure to comply with a No Contact Order or terms of an interim suspension or interim measure may also be found to be a violation of this Code.
+Student organizations or student organization members who fail to comply with directives or policies of their national/international offices may also be held in violation of this Code.